JNRowe/vim-configs/dein.rst

         \ 'on_map': {'n': ['<C-a>', '<C-x>']},
     \ })

+..

-Plugin for deleting, changing, and adding “surroundings”
+    “Plugin for deleting, changing, and adding “surroundings””

 .. code-block:: vim